SidAg2607/Drexel-Personal-Webpage/README.md

 File named "preloader" contains the code files for the preloader.

-File named "webpage" contains the code files for the final website.
+File named "website" contains the code files for the final website.